Chance-Constrained Iterative Linear-Quadratic Stochastic Games: CHANCE-CONSTRAINED ITERATIVE LINEAR-QUADRATIC GAME

+Assume $V_k \Sigma_{v_k} V_k^T \succ 0$ for all $k$, and $R_k^{ii} \succ 0$ for all $k$ and for each player $i$.
+Assume the game is well-posed, such that there exists a feedback Nash equilibrium for the associated deterministic linear-quadratic game and the second-order sufficient conditions for each player are satisfied.

-\begin{theorem}[Separation principle for linear-quadratic stochastic games] For stochastic games with linear dynamics, quadratic costs, and joint measurements, the Nash equilibrium strategy is the Nash equilibrium strategy of the deterministic linear-quadratic game applied to the estimated state $\hat{x}_k$ provided by the Kalman filter. \end{theorem}
+Then a Nash equilibrium strategy of the above stochastic linear-quadratic game is a feedback Nash equilibrium strategy of the deterministic linear-quadratic game applied to the estimated state $\hat{x}_k$ provided by the Kalman filter. \end{theorem}

+The proof of Theorem 1 is in the appendix.
 Thanks to Theorem 1, we can obtain the Nash equilibrium strategy of the stochastic linear-quadratic game by solving the deterministic linear-quadratic game, which has an analytical solution \cite{bacsar1998dynamic}.